League of Nations: Mandatory powers

 The territories were governed by mandatory powers, such as the United Kingdom in the case of the Mandate of Palestine, and the Union of South Africa in the case of South-West Africa, until the territories were deemed capable of self-government.
 Fourteen mandate territories were divided up among seven mandatory powers: the United Kingdom, the Union of South Africa, France, Belgium, New Zealand, Australia and Japan.
-With the exception of the Kingdom of Iraq, which joined the League on 3 October 1932, these territories did not begin to gain their independence until after the Second World War, in a process that did not end until 1990.
+With the exception of the Kingdom of Iraq, which joined the League on 3 October 1932, most of these territories did not begin to gain their independence until after the Second World War, in a process that did not end until 1990.
 Following the demise of the League, most of the remaining mandates became United Nations Trust Territories.

 In addition to the mandates, the League itself governed the Territory of the Saar Basin for 15 years, before it was returned to Germany following a plebiscite, and the Free City of Danzig (now Gdańsk, Poland) from 15 November 1920 to 1 September 1939.

 Resolving territorial disputes

 The aftermath of the First World War left many issues to be settled, including the exact position of national boundaries and which country particular regions would join.
-Most of these questions were handled by the victorious Allied powers in bodies such as the Allied Supreme Council.
-The Allies tended to refer only particularly difficult matters to the League.
+Most of these questions were handled by the victorious Allied Powers in bodies such as the Allied Supreme Council.
+The Allied Powers tended to refer only particularly difficult matters to the League.
 This meant that, during the early interwar period, the League played little part in resolving the turmoil resulting from the war.
 The questions the League considered in its early years included those designated by the Paris Peace treaties.

 As the League developed, its role expanded, and by the middle of the 1920s it had become the centre of international activity.
 This change can be seen in the relationship between the League and non-members.
 The United States and the Soviet Union, for example, increasingly worked with the League.
 During the second half of the 1920s, France, Britain and Germany were all using the League of Nations as the focus of their diplomatic activity, and each of their foreign secretaries attended League meetings at Geneva during this period.
 They also used the League's machinery to try to improve relations and settle their differences.